 When playing any of the outfield positions, it is important to know where to throw the ball and when.
-A good practice is to throw two bases ahead of where the runner starts (ie, if the runner starts at first, throw to third).
+A good practice is to throw two bases ahead of where the runner starts.
+For example, if the runner starts at first, throw to third.
 It is also key to keep outfield throws low.
-This will allow the cut off man to make a play more easily and throw the ball to another base if needed.
-In an inning where there are less than 2 outs, an outfielder fielding a ball should always keep a double play in order, usually ensuring that at least one runner is out and keeping runners from advancing into scoring position.
+This will allow the cutoff player to make a play more easily and throw the ball to another base if needed.
+In an inning where there are less than two outs, an outfielder fielding a ball should always keep a double play in order, usually ensuring that at least one runner is out and keeping runners from advancing into scoring position.

 In any outfield position, it is important to have the ability to read how the ball is going to come off the bat when hit.
 It is also important to know how to field a ground ball.
 When rolling in the outfield, the ball will move from left to right while rolling depending on how the outfield grass is cut.

-The following lists some of the most famous left fielders of all time that have been inducted into the Baseball Hall of Fame.
+Here are some of the most famous left fielders of all time that have been inducted into the Baseball Hall of Fame: